cabforum/cabforum.org/content/posts/2026/2026-04-09-minutes-of-the-server-certificate-working-group.md

 the labels as granting permission to issue.

-Dimitris suggested that clarity could be improved by defining the ACME DNS-01 validation method as a BR validation method and proposed hol= ding this ballot until a separate ballot encoding this ACME method in the BRs is completed.
+Dimitris suggested that clarity could be improved by defining the ACME DNS-01 validation method as a BR validation method and proposed holding this ballot until a separate ballot encoding this ACME method in the BRs is completed.

-Aaron Gable stated that the ambiguity is largely theoretical and unlikely to cause practical issues, noting that a CA would not accept the DNS-01 label unless it implements the ACME DNS-01 valid= ation method.
+Aaron Gable stated that the ambiguity is largely theoretical and unlikely to cause practical issues, noting that a CA would not accept the DNS-01 label unless it implements the ACME DNS-01 validation method.
 He cautioned that defining DNS-01 as a separate BR validation method could introduce overlapping validation methods and additional audit and logging complexity.
 He suggested adjusting the example language rather